 Buy a printed copy, tab the sections relevant to your discipline, and use it alongside every practice problem you solve during your study period.
 The goal is to know where every key formula lives so you can find it in under 30 seconds during the exam.

-Buy it: NCEES FE Reference Handbook on Amazon — also available as a free PDF download from NCEES.
+Reference: NCEES FE Reference Handbook — also available as a free PDF download from NCEES.

 Why Should You Buy the NCEES FE Practice Exam?